zhangrengang/subgenome_phasing_example/README.md

 wgdi -km Triticum_turgidum-Hordeum_vulgare.conf
 wgdi -km Triticum_aestivum-Hordeum_vulgare.conf
 ```
-This step generates the mapping files of two wheats: `Triticum_turgidum.ancestor.txt` and `Triticum_aestivum.ancestor.txt`.
+This step generates the karyotype mapping files of two wheats: `Triticum_turgidum.ancestor.txt` and `Triticum_aestivum.ancestor.txt`.

 At this stage, we need to manually eidt the two files to assign subgenomes.
 We have phased the D subgenome based on Ks-based evidence,